andrasq/node-docs/better_logger.md

 For sanity's sake, the logger itself should ensure that all logged lines are terminated by a newline character.
-This also allows the log output to be fed to other tools that process newline delimited text data, which on Unix systems is the simplest, fastest and most universal form of data exchange.
+This also allows the log output to be fed to other tools that process newline terminated text, which on Unix systems is the simplest, fastest and most universal form of data exchange.